One of the UK’s largest care providers, MiHomecare, is being sued by a former worker for paying her less than the national minimum wage.

 Companies risk having to pay historic millions of pounds in underpaid wages if Barlow’s claim is successful, in addition to increased wages from the national living wage the government is introducing.

 At Fiona Bruce Solicitors our services are aimed to create working environments that minimize claims brought.
-If you need legal advice on handling a similar situation, don’t hesitate to get in touch by calling us on 01925 263 273.
+If you need legal advice on handling a similar situation, don’t hesitate to get in touch.

 This article is for general information only and does not constitute specific advice.
 You should not rely on the information in this article.
 Fiona Bruce Solicitors recommends that you seek our specific advice if you wish to rely on the any part of this article.
 Whilst Fiona Bruce Solicitors makes every effort to ensure that the article is accurate, Fiona Bruce Solicitors excludes all liability for claim, loss, demands or damages of any kind whatsoever (whether such claims, loss, demands or damages were foreseeable, known or otherwise) arising out of or in connection with the use of this article or any other information contained on this website.
 Any information provided only applies to England and Wales.